BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 they will change certain behaviors compared to on iOS.
 So: always test on actual iOS devices, too, and take those as your source of truth.

+And oh yeah...
+I've just been reminded how lucky we are that the iOS screen recording automatically includes Voice Control and VoiceOver sounds... which is not true for macOS.
+Guess I'll add that to the pile of Feedbacks to file as a result of writing this.

 ---
 <br />